 “Getting dollars to landlords is imperative,” said Debra Carlton, the California Apartment Association’s executive vice president of state public affairs.
 “Many landlords have not received rent in over a year, and some owners are on the brink of losing their homes.
 The administration must work quickly to get the dollars to landlords at the rate promised: 80 percent of the past rent owed by the tenant.”

-To qualify for the federal dollars, the unpaid rent must be owed by a tenant with a household income at or below 80% of the area median income in 2020 or at the time of application.
+To qualify for the federal dollars, the unpaid rent must be owed by a tenant who earned less than 80% of the area median income in 2020 or at the time of application.
 The state must first prioritize dollars for lower-income tenants — those earning up to 50% of AMI.
 According to the Business, Consumer Services, and Housing Agency, landlords and tenants would be allowed to apply for those dollars beginning in March 2021.
 SB 91 also sets a Feb.
 28 deadline for landlords to provide a specific informational notice to tenants who are behind on rent as of Feb.
 1, 2020.

 The state’s distribution of federal funds to cover unpaid rent is limited by the federal rules.
 Legislators are now considering additional state funding for rental assistance.
 Those dollars would go to those populations that either are not eligible or who may require additional rental support, above and beyond that which is provided here.